Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (1) Reference to the statutory basis for the penalty;

-(2) A description of the findings of fact regarding the violations with respect to which the penalty is proposed;
+(2) A description of the findings of fact regarding the violations with respect to which the proposed penalty is based;

 (b) The respondent may request a hearing before an ALJ on the proposed penalty by filing a request in accordance with § 160.504 of this part.